coalaura/recipes/README.md

 * **Melting:** Smelt Blue Ice into Packed Ice and Packed Ice into regular Ice.

 ### Washing & Bleaching
-* Clean dyed items (Wool, Carpets, Glass, Beds, Terracotta, Concrete) back to their default white or uncolored states using a Water Bucket.
+* Clean dyed items (Wool, Carpets, Glass, Beds, Terracotta, Concrete) back to their default white or uncolored states by right-clicking a Water Cauldron.
-* Works for single items (1 item + 1 bucket) or bulk washing (8 items + 1 bucket).
+* Consumes one water level from the cauldron per use, allowing you to efficiently bleach entire stacks in your hand at once.

 ### Quality of Life
 * **Bulk Smelting:** Smelt Raw Iron, Gold and Copper blocks directly into their respective solid blocks.